-When collecting seeds, collect from many individual plants from within the same ecotype of each species (rather than taking seeds only from the biggest plant, for example) and do not take all the seeds from any one plant.
+When collecting seeds, collect from many individual plants within the same ecotype of each species rather than taking seeds only from the biggest plant or most accessible.
+Do not take all the seeds from any one plant.
 This will help preserve and increase the genetic variation of the population.
 Also, be sure to get permission from the landowner before collecting seed.